prestonharberts/fedora-40-configuration/docs/konsole.md

       - Expand individual tab widths to full window: On
   - Behavior
     - Put new tabs: After current tab
+  - This section may need to be completed one more time becuase it resets after exiting

 Edit the following keyboard shortcuts from Configure Keyboard Shortcuts: